digitaldrummerj/digitaldrummerj.me/content/speaking.md

 * Navigate to c:\ on Windows and ~/ on Osx
 * Run: mkdir projects
 * Run: cd projects
-* Run: ng new ng2ws –style scss –routing
+* Run: ng new ngws --style scss --routing
+* Run: cd ngws
-* Run: ng serve
+* Run: npm run start
 * Open browser and navigate to [http://localhost:4200](http://localhost:4200) and you should see the default web page for your Angular application

 #### Past Presentations